Tips for Visiting Disneyland Resort

 - Disney Visa Credit Card members, Disney Visa Debit Card members, and Magic Key holders should take advantage of discounts at various dining and shopping locations throughout Disney.
 Use your Disney Visa Credit or Debit Card or show your Magic Key pass at a participating location to receive your discount.

 - If you have a vehicle and plan to park at Disneyland Resort’s theme park parking, purchase a parking voucher online at disneyland.com.
-While online parking vouchers are not discounted, they are valid 24 months from the date of purchase, so if Disneyland Resort increases parking rates after you purchase a voucher, you won’t be charged the new rate.
+Although online parking vouchers are not discounted, they are valid 24 months from the date of purchase, so if Disneyland Resort increases parking rates after you purchase a voucher, you won’t be charged the new rate.

 Getting Through the Day